Welcome to Living a Soulful Life

 Themes, Rhythms & Routines

-Every three months, or once a season, we'll be deepening into a topic or theme with teachings, a shared ritual, a session with Francis, and one additional guest speaker.
+Every few months we'll be deepening into a topic or theme with teachings, a shared ritual, and sessions with guest guides.
 Below are our recent and upcoming themes, as well as our weekly rhythms and monthly routines.

 Monthly & Seasonal Routines